OmniQuery: Contextually Augmenting Captured Multimodal Memory to Enable Personal Question Answering

 At present, \codename primarily processes media from a smartphone's photo album as its main source for captured memories.
 However, these media alone provide a limited view of a user's broader personal knowledge.
 For example, in one of the study's failure cases, \codename struggled to infer personal relationships from social interactions captured in group photos.
 To enhance memory augmentation and improve retrieval accuracy, expanding \codename's data sources and visual intelligence is essential.

-\textbf{Integrating additional data sources:} Personal knowledge extends beyond photo albums and exists across various applications.
+\begin{colortext} \textit{\textbf{Integrating additional data structure and sources.}} \end{colortext} Personal knowledge extends beyond photo albums and exists across various applications.
 While our participants' photo albums included screenshots of emails, calendar events, and chat histories, these represent only a fraction of the broader personal information available in other communication and social interaction apps.
-Incorporating data from such sources could significantly enhance \codename's contextual understanding, allowing for more complex queries and richer memory retrieval.
-However, integrating these additional data sources presents substantial privacy and ethical challenges.
+Incorporating data from such sources could significantly enhance \codename's contextual understanding, allowing for more complex queries and richer memory retrieval. \begin{colortext} While \codename already extracts hierarchically structured information from raw photo album data in the form of atomic and composite contexts, future work can explore using other explicit data structures such as graphs and trees to organize data from multiple sources. \end{colortext} Integrating these additional data sources also presents substantial privacy and ethical challenges.
 While our evaluations were conducted entirely on users' local machines and did not explore privacy-preserving implementations in detail, existing research efforts, such as those focused on differential privacy and on-device machine learning, offer promising directions for secure and privacy-aware deployment.
-Additionally, commercial tools like Apple Intelligence's private cloud computing serve as examples of ongoing progress in protecting user data while enabling advanced memory retrieval capabilities.
+Additionally, commercial tools like Apple Intelligence's private cloud computing serve as examples of ongoing progress in protecting user data while enabling advanced memory retrieval.